-What you can’t see in a photo below are several Seljuk era constructions scattered around the square, that I will mention in my next post.
+What you can’t see in the photo below are several Seljuk era constructions scattered around the square, that I will mention in my next post.

 The Alaeddin Hill is directly opposite the Old Town Square.
-This is where the most central part of Konya starts and where everything that you want to see is.
+This is where the most central part of Konya starts, where everything that you want to see is.

-From the mosque, you come across a monument with the following inscription: TÜRK çocuğu – Senin ve Yurdun için can veren ULU ŞEHİTLERİNİ unutma.
+From the mosque, you will come across a monument, with the following inscription: TÜRK çocuğu – Senin ve Yurdun için can veren ULU ŞEHİTLERİNİ unutma.

-Mevlana Street is Konya’s main street.
+Mevlana street is Konya’s main street.
 It runs from the Alaeddin Hill on one side, to the big square on the other side, with two of Konya’s most magnificent historical structures.

 What was I supposed to think when I saw this more than 800 years old Seljuk era religious temple?
 It’s hard to comprehend the time scale when something is so old and it’s equally hard to put it in its proper historical context.

 The Konya Valiliği building is directly opposite the Şerafettin Mosque.
 This building is the Town Hall.

 The colourful historical Bedesten Çarşı starts at this point.
-The Ottoman era bazaar is the same as in other Turkish cities that I visited, with numerous shops and an abundance of goods on offer.
+This Ottoman era bazaar is the same as in other Turkish cities that I visited, with numerous shops and an abundance of goods on offer.

 One of them is the Ottoman era Kapi Mosque, built in 1658.

-The other one is one of two magnificent Ottoman imperial mosques in Konya – the Aziziye Mosque, built in 1874.
+The other one is one of the two magnificent Ottoman imperial mosques in Konya – the Aziziye Mosque, built in 1874.
 This 19th century structure was the most recent historical building that I saw in the city.

-SELIMIYE MOSQUE & MEVLANA MUSEUM
+THE SELIMIYE MOSQUE & THE MEVLANA MUSEUM

 I was taken aback when I saw these two buildings for the first time.
-I certainly did not expect to see such an impressive Ottoman imperial mosque, especially after I had already seen the Aziziye Mosque.
+I certainly didn’t expect to see such an impressive Ottoman imperial mosque, especially after I had already seen the Aziziye Mosque.

-At that point, I connected famous Whirling Dervishes with Mevlana and Konya, especially as I had already visited the Mevlana Museum in Istanbul.
+At that point, I connected the famous Whirling Dervishes with Mevlana and Konya, especially as I had already visited the Mevlana Museum in Istanbul.

 One more interesting place to see in Konya is the Martyrs Museum.
 This museum is close to the Mevlana Museum.